yowainwright/developer-ci-benefits/docs/04-ci-solves-problems.md

 Listed below are problems that CI solves.

-- When more ther is more than 1 developer that wants to merge into a master branch at once
+- When more their is more than 1 developer that wants to merge into a master branch at once
 - When mistakes are not caught or can not be fixed before deployment
 - When dependencies become out of date
 - When developers have to wait extended periods of time to merge code